TrenchBroom/TrenchBroom/Coding Standards.md

   ```

   Alternatively, it is allowed to mark them as unused in the function body if commenting them out is not
-  possible.
-'Macros.h' contains a macro that can be used here:
+  possible. `Macros.h` contains a macro that can be used here:

   ```
   #include "Macros.h"